thunlp/SubCharTokenization/README.md

-# Sub-Character Tokenization for Chinese Pretrained Language Models
+# Sub-Character Tokenization for Chinese Pretrained Language Models (TACL 2023)

 This repo contains code for reproducing our results in the [paper](https://arxiv.org/abs/2106.00400) and using our models and tokenizers for your own tasks.